 - Lack of Political Will

 Indian Government does not have an adequate national policy for waste management.
-Not having the policy for waste management leads to serious health and environmental issues across India.
-The Municipal Solid Waste Management Handling Rules, 2000 Act indicates municipal authorities should take responsibility for the collection, transportation, disposal and segregation of solid waste.
-The Swachh Bharat Initiative raised some hopes through its plan but, the municipal bodies are struggling due to lack of financial budget.
+Not having a policy for waste management leads to serious health and environmental issues across India.
+The Municipal Solid Waste Management Handling Rules, 2000 Act indicates municipal authorities should take responsibility for the collection, transportation, disposal, and segregation of solid waste.
+The Swachh Bharat Initiative raised some hopes through its plan but, the municipal bodies are struggling due to a lack of financial budget.

 - Lack of responsibility towards Environment

 People in India do not have a sense of maintaining hygiene and maintaining ethics.
 They have habits of littering the garbage in the open.
-There are many open drains in major cities that are clogged with garbage which results in spreading of epidemics like Chikungunya, Malaria etc.
+There are many open drains in major cities that are clogged with garbage which results in the spreading of epidemics like Chikungunya, Malaria, etc.

 - Inadequate Infrastructure and Budget

 With the growth in population, it is important to provide Infrastructure.
-Landfill site is important because most of the site are working beyond their capacities in urban cities.
-Due to financial crunch, urban local bodies do not have adequate infrastructure to provide a solution for waste management.
+The landfill site is important because most of the sites are working beyond their capacities in urban cities.
+Due to the financial crunch, urban local bodies do not have adequate infrastructure to provide a solution for waste management.
 There are many waste management companies that convert waste into organic compost and liquid fuel.

 Here are some obstructions that India has to face for efficient management of waste:

-The governments should achieve resistance towards new landfill site because the selection towards new site is difficult and all sites are running beyond their capacity.
+The governments should achieve resistance towards new landfill sites because the selection towards the new sites is difficult and all sites are running beyond their capacity.

-There are various other challenges like to establish a proper awareness system, develop policies related to throwing of waste and many others.
+There are various other challenges like establishing a proper awareness system, develop policies related to the throwing of waste, and many others.
 Despite their inability to properly manage wastes, the majority of municipal officials consider waste as “wealth” when approached by private partners.
-There are some of the ventures like Clean India Ventures who are helping to make the environment better with their organic waste converter processor which has been designed to reduce and recycle organic waste and convert it into organic compost and liquid fuel.
+There are some the ventures like Clean India Ventures who are helping to make the environment better with their organic waste converter processor which has been designed to reduce and recycle organic waste and convert it into organic compost and liquid fuel.
 They have machines for processing kitchen waste, temple waste, mandir waste into organic compost.